SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

   );
 }
 ```
+📌 Note:
+❌ getStaticProps are NOT used in the Next.js App Router (/app),These methods belong only to the old Pages Router (/pages)
+✅ In the App Router, we use: fetch(..., { cache: 'force-cache' })

 **Q4: Explain getServerSideProps**
 getServerSideProps runs on the server for every request, fetches data, and sends it to the page before rendering.
 When to use: